How to Plot and plan a novel

 The Quick Win

 The character-first approach gives you a clear goal for the first "section" or "movement" for your novel: the build up to the first plot twist.
 In other words, you'll be able to create an opening sequence that will be enjoyable to read on its own.
-This "quick win" will become a valuable asset for you: it can become the first fifty pages you show to agents and editors, or a teaser for your existing readers.
+This "quick win" will become a valuable asset for you: it can become the first fifty pages you should to agents and editors, or a teaser for your existing readers.

 In my experience, most writers are gifted at creating protagonists and settings.
 For most of us, when we imagine a new novel, that's our the starting point: an imaginary person — in an interesting place.